trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminapanelplugin11.png
    :scale: 100%

+   Task Manager

-:numref:`Figure %s: Task Manager <luminapanelplugin11>` Pictured are three open terminal windows grouped into one minimal panel entry with "(3)" displayed next to the terminal icon.
+In :numref:`Figure %s <luminapanelplugin11>` are three open terminal windows grouped into one minimal panel entry with :guilabel:`(3)` displayed next to the terminal icon.

 The grouping task manager displays windows in the panel as well.
 Its primary function is to group windows by application, saving more space